 The Inferno self-guided tour of Florence ends here.
 The adventure of Langdon in Florence continues with his companion (and another ambiguous person) up to Firenze Santa Maria Novella SMN central rail station to get a high-speed train to Venice.

 Florence beyond the Inferno tour

-Having time, to do not rush as Langdon and Sienna did.
-Take your time to walk the Inferno self-guided tour of Florence, exploring the hidden places (10 unusual things to do in Florence) and enjoy all treasures of downtown.
+It costs you nothing, except for the entry tickets.
+It hits most of the top attractions of the city (the 10 most important places in Florence), and also places that probably you have never heard of them before.
+Have time, so do not rush as Langdon and Sienna did.
+Take your time to walk the Inferno self-guided tour of Florence, explore the hidden places (10 unusual things to do in Florence), and enjoy all treasures of downtown.

 Visiting Florence you can even be interested in reading something about:

 - Day trips to take from Florence